States, DOJ Set To Argue Whether Trump's Travel Ban Should Stay Suspended

 What are the arguments on each side?

-Aside from the procedural element (which relies on riveting questions like what counts as an adversary hearing, and how long the TRO will be in effect), the two sides are arguing over who's more likely to win the overall case over Trump's travel ban.
+Aside from the procedural element (which relies on riveting questions like what counts as an adversary hearing, and how long the TRO will be in effect), the two sides are arguing over who is more likely to win the overall case over Trump's travel ban.
 The likelihood of winning is a factor in determining whether a temporary restraining order is appropriate.

-The DOJ cites the president's broad authority on immigration issues as a reason why the government is likely to win this case, eventually.
+The DOJ cites the president's broad authority on immigration issues as a reason the government is likely to win this case, eventually.
 The states, meanwhile, say they'll win, based on their evidence that the travel ban was designed to discriminate on the basis of religion and violates the right to due process.

 Then there's the question of "irreparable harm."
 Washington state originally asked for the restraining order because it argued the travel ban was actively harming its residents.
 The federal government, meanwhile, argues that suspending the ban is causing harm by violating the separation of powers and exposing citizens to risk, and also because it amounts to "judicial second-guessing" of the president's judgment on national security.
 (The state says the temporary restraining order just restores the status quo from before the ban, and that the DOJ's argument "makes no sense.")

-The DOJ also argues that, even if it were appropriate, the temporary restraining order should have been imposed more narrowly, rather than nationwide — while the states say a nationwide halt was necessary to protect residents who might travel through a port of entry anywhere in the country.
+The DOJ also argues that even if it were appropriate, the temporary restraining order should have been imposed more narrowly, rather than nationwide — while the states say a nationwide halt was necessary to protect residents who might travel through a port of entry anywhere in the country.

 Who are the judges who will decide?

-The arguments on each side will be presented to a three-judge panel of the 9th U.S. Circuit Court of Appeals: William Canby Jr., Richard Clifton and Michelle T. Friedland.
+The arguments on each side will be presented to a three-judge panel of the 9th Circuit: William Canby Jr., Richard Clifton and Michelle T. Friedland.

 Canby was appointed by Jimmy Carter, Clifton by George W. Bush and Friedland by Obama.